 In October 2010, the Institute of Medicine and the Robert Wood Johnson Foundation released a visionary report, The Future of Nursing: Leading Change, Advancing Health.
-This landmark report was the result of an interprofessional committee of experts chaired by Dr. Donna Shalala, president of the University of Miami and former secretary of Health and Human Services (http://www.iom.edu/Reports/2010/The-Future-of-Nursing-Leading-Change-Advancing-Health.aspx).
-A key recommendation of the report is to double the number of nurses with a doctorate by 2020.
+This landmark report was the result of an interprofessional committee of experts chaired by Dr. Donna Shalala, president of the University of Miami and former Secretary of the U.S. Department of Health and Human Services (http://www.iom.edu/Reports/2010/The-Future-of-Nursing-Leading-Change-Advancing-Health.aspx).
+A key recommendation of the report is to double the number of doctoral-prepared nurses by 2020.
 The increasing complexity of the nation’s health care environment requires that advanced practice nurses develop expanded competencies.
 The DNP joins other practice disciplines in offering practice doctorates such as medicine (MD), dentistry (DDS), pharmacy (PharmD), psychology (PsyD), physical therapy (DPT), and audiology (AudD).

 The American Association of Nurse Anesthetists Council on Accreditation will not, after 2015, accredit new master’s programs for nurse anesthesia.
 The council is requesting that all certified registered nurse anesthetist (CRNA) programs transition to the DNP by 2022.
 All new CRNA graduates must hold a DNP by 2025 to be eligible for certification.

-184 DNP programs are currently enrolling students; 101 DNP programs are in the planning stages.
+As of 2013, 184 DNP programs are currently enrolling students; 101 DNP programs are in the planning stages.
 DNP programs are available in 40 states and the District of Columbia (http://www.aacn.nche.edu/Media/FactSheets/dnp.htm).
-Because this information changes frequently, check the AACN website for current numbers and locations.
+Because this information changes frequently, check the AACN website (http://www.aacn.nche.edu) for current numbers and locations.

 UMSON evaluated many factors, including the positions of the nursing education and clinical practice organizations.
 Some key factors were: